-St. Mary's requires all pilots of GA aircraft intending to visit the islands to telephone (01720 424335) to make a Prior Permission Request (PPR).
-Alternatively download and complete the PPR form on this page, email it to atc@phonecoop.coop and telephone to confirm receipt.
-On the day of the visit telephone for the weather and advise ATC of the airport of departure, a contact name and number and the aircraft's ETA at St. Mary's.
+St. Mary's requires all pilots of GA aircraft intending to visit the Islands to make a Prior Permission Request (PPR) using the PPR form which may be downloaded from this page and emailed to atc@stmarysairport.co.uk noting that a minimum of 2 hours' notice is required.
+ATC will send acknowledgement reply if approved with the Fee amounts along with a payment method reminder.
+On the day of the visit telephone ATC on +44 (0)1720 424335 for the weather and confirm airport of departure, contact details and number along with the aircraft's ETA at St. Mary's.
+An email address will be required for PPR & Payment details confirmation..

 Aircraft visiting from outside Great Britain will be required to submit a Customs and Excise General Aviation Report (GAR) document a minimum of 12 hours prior to arrival/departing from/ to: Northern Ireland, Isles of Man, Republic of Ireland & The Channel Islands, and 24 hours prior to arrival/departure from/to non EU destinations.
 For flights inbound from mainland EU airports, the document should be submitted 4 hours prior to arrival, with no requirement to submit the document for outbound flights to mainland EU airports.
 The GAR report should be emailed to atc@phonecoop.coop.